drakemj/feather-engine/README.md

 It currently has full rendering, text, input, sound, and collision systems set up, although it is still in active development, so things may be changed, added, or removed.

+**THIS IS AN EXPERIMENTAL BRANCH.
+PROCEED WITH CAUTION.**

+This branch features some WIP GUI tools & utiliies.

 ## Installing

 To use the Feather Engine, just clone this git repo (it acts as a template).
 Make sure you remove this README file.
 From there, just start editing *game.cpp* and *PROJECT.h*.
 Have Fun, and if you make something cool, send it to **kadamlita@proton.me** to have it featured here.